hamidghaedi/scRNA_seq-analysis/README.md

 # UMAP of cells in each cluster by sample
-# This would allow us to see condition specefic clusters
+# This would allow us to see condition specific clusters
 png(filename = "umap_cluster_sample.png", width = 16, height = 8.135, units = "in", res = 300)
 DimPlot(seurat_integrated,
         label = TRUE,